laperss/laperss.github.io/_pages/projects.md

 excerpt: "Projects that I have taken part in."
 author_profile: true
 redirect_from:
    - /home/
 ---
-Here you can find info about some projects that I have taken part in during my time at KTH.
+Here you can find info about some projects that I have taken part in during my bachelors and masters at KTH.